You have the freedom to make rape jokes. Should you?

 You know what it’s not, however?
 A freedom of speech issue.
 A freedom of speech issue is when you’re being censored by the government.
 Massive crowds of people looking on what you’ve said or done disapprovingly is not a freedom of speech issue.
 It is simply the assertion and exercise of their equivalent freedom of speech.

-1 thought on “You have the freedom to make rape jokes.
+One Reply to “You have the freedom to make rape jokes.
 Should you?”

 1. This was a great post!
 I'm particularly appreciative of the last paragraph, explaining that freedom of speech applies to all — even critics of the original speaker. ;o)